WebexSamples/postman-webex/README.md

 - newly created resource identifiers are automatically retreived and injected into the next REST query,
 - all newly created Spark resources are freed at the end of each scenario.

-After [importing the collection](ImportAndConfigure.md), select one of your postman environment, and the collection can now be run straight away.
+After [importing the collection](ImportAndConfigure.md), select a postman environment, and you're ready to invoke the Spark API.

 For example, go to the Rooms directory entry, and run the requests in the displayed order.

 ![messages](docs/img/scripted-collection-messages.png)